kurtbruns/svg-tutorial/content/_index.md

 ## Typography

 There are a number of elements for creating and formatting text within SVG documents.
 Note, using fonts in SVG can be a bit tricky.
-Two good strategies are 1) to use web safe fonts which are likely to be on every operating system and 2) to use web fonts such as [google fonts](https://fonts.google.com/).
-While option 2) has a much wider selection of fonts, if the SVG is embedded using an HTML `img` tag the browser does not allow access to external link sources and so a fall back font is used instead.
+Two good strategies are 1) to use web-safe fonts which are likely to be on every operating system and 2) to use web fonts such as [Google fonts](https://fonts.google.com/).
+While option 2) has a much wider selection of fonts, if the SVG is embedded using an HTML `img` tag the browser does not allow access to external link sources and so a fallback font is used instead.

 ### Text Element